cohgen/flutter-demo-localization/README.md

 - Install i18next

-Run these flutter commands in the root of the project,  `localization_demo` folder:
+Run these flutter commands in the root of the project:

 ````
 flutter pub add flutter_localizations --sdk=flutter